wezo00/Semilinear-elliptic-equation/README.md

 # Semilinear-elliptic-equation
-Small project in Numerical approximation of PDEs
+Project in Numerical approximation of PDEs, solve a semilinear elliptic equation using finite element methods